High Tech: Identifying Lost Pets With Microchips

 Can a microchip get lost inside my pet?

-Your pet's subcutaneous tissue usually bonds to the chip within 24 hours, preventing it from moving, although there's a small chance that the chip could migrate.
-But it can't actually get lost inside your pet.
+Your pet's subcutaneous tissue usually bonds to the chip within 24 hours, preventing it from moving.
+There's a small chance that the chip could migrate to another part of the body, but it can't actually get lost.

 How long do microchips last?